supermedium/a-frobot/README.md

 - When the A-Frame code or package.json is updated, bump the A-Frame master builds.
 - When the A-Frame documentation is updated, deploy the documentation on the A-Frame site.
 - When the A-Frame Registry is updated, bump the A-Frame Registry builds and site.
-- When a contributor gives a command, cherry-pick a commit to a documentation branch and deploy.
+- When a contributor comments `@a-frobot docs-v0.4.0` on a commit, cherry-pick the commit to the documentation branch and deploy.

 ## AWS Setup